nathan-mac/Feedit/README.md

 Posts can be created, edited, or deleted by an authorized logged in user.

+A logged in user can manage their personal feed by subscribing or unsubscribing to subfeedits.

 Data fetched from the API routes are used to populate feeds, manipulate posts, and work with subscriptions to customize said feeds and posts.

 A user can use the search bar to query for posts containing the query in either the title or the content of the post.